mishapadidar/stellarator_multiobjective/lab_notebook.md

      > VMEC print statements take 0.25sec - 0.35sec.
   - [x] Upgrade concurrent evals and jacobian in qh\_prob1.py so that arbitrary number of points can be evaluated.
+  - [x] Make 1d-plots to show finite difference fidelity, multi-modality, and simulation failures.
+       > Plot shows no noise even up to 1e-9 step size.
+This shows pretty amazing precision in VMEC solves at the
+       > current resolution (by default set to 5 = 2dofs + 3).
+       > Functions look like convex quadratics around qh_prob1's x0.
+       > Simulation failures may not be connected in space.
+Some directions fail, then stop failing, then fail again
+       > along a 1d line segment.
+This is most likely due to non-bound constraints being projected onto the 1d slices.
+       > Lastly, bounds for each variable differ greatly.